 Note: Often, the "7+ question" surveys aren't showing every question to every person.
 Instead, they might use smart logic to only show what’s necessary, which keeps completion rates high despite the total question count.

 Most people who start a survey intend to see it through to the end, likely because the experience is designed to be respectful of their time.
-With a median completion time of just 114 seconds, these surveys prove that you don't need an hour of someone's day to get valuable insights – just about one minute will do.
+With a median completion time of just 42 seconds, these surveys prove that you don't need an hour of someone's day to get valuable insights – just about one minute will do.
+We reveal more in our completion time benchmark report.

 Quick take: Completion rate is the ultimate "finish behavior" metric.
-Since most users finish in under 120 seconds, keeping your surveys snappy is the best way to ensure that 82% of your respondents make it all the way to the "Thank You" page.
+Since most users finish in around 40 seconds, keeping your surveys snappy is the best way to ensure that 75% of your respondents make it all the way to the "Thank You" page.

 B2C median response rate nearly double that of B2B